 We were hesitant about putting a game so riddled with bugs that was released in a completely unfinished state in this list, but beneath Knights of the Old Republic II’s cracks and flaws is the best Star Wars game ever made, and an amazing RPG.

-Shades of grey permeate through the entire adventure, as the Exile, KOTOR II’s protagonist, is forced to think about every action and how good deeds can beget evil ones, being pushed ever further towards pragmatism.
-An oft depressingly bleak game, it’s as much about personal exploration as it is about gallivanting across the galaxy, getting into lightsaber battles and using the force, though there’s certainly plenty of that too.
+Shades of grey permeate through the entire adventure, as the Exile - KOTOR II’s protagonist - is forced to think about every action and how good deeds can beget evil ones, being pushed ever further towards pragmatism.
+An oftten depressing and bleak game, it’s as much about personal exploration as it is about gallivanting across the galaxy, getting into lightsaber battles and using the force, though there’s certainly plenty of that too.

 Perhaps the best thing about KOTOR II is Kreia, the Exile’s secretive mentor.
-The impetus for so much of the game, she pushes the Exile, berates him and attempts to teach him all the while presenting the force in much more interesting ways than either of the film trilogies managed.
-It makes the pupil mentor relationship between Luke and Yoda or Ben exceptionally dull in comparison.
+As the impetus for much of the game, she pushes the Exile, berates him, and attempts to teach him all while presenting the force in much more interesting ways than any of the film trilogies managed.
+It makes the pupil-mentor relationship between Luke and Yoda, or Ben Kenobi, exceptionally dull in comparison.

 Want more?
 Check out our Star Wars: Knights of the Old Republic II review.

 Shadowrun: Hong Kong is a welcome throwback to the ‘90s.
 Based on the classic tabletop roleplaying game, it’s a neo-noir cyberpunk mystery with plenty of magic, fantasy elements, and combat that’s reminiscent of XCOM.
 That makes it a lot of things and, somehow, all of them are great.
 Set on a future Earth where science and the realm of the arcane struggle to co-exist, and beings like elves and trolls walk the streets alongside humans, you find yourself in the shoes of a shadowrunner, a shady mercenary proficient in espionage.